A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 \subsection{Leading order}

-The fundamental interaction giving rise to lepton mass is a double scattering of the preon triplet off the vector boson component of the QL (\fref{fig:basicmass}).
-Both of these diagrams may be considered mean field theory expansions of a loop correction to the fermion propagator in the presence of the QL, but it is more convenient to refer to these as ``leading order'' diagrams, and to count the number of (foreground) loop corrections to these leading order diagrams, e.g.~1-loop corrections to the leading order diagram, etc. Henceforth such corrections will be termed simply ``1-loop corrections''.
+The fundamental interaction giving rise to lepton mass is a double scattering of the preon triplet off the vector boson component of the pseudovacuum (\fref{fig:basicmass}).
+Both of these diagrams may be considered mean field theory expansions of a loop correction to the fermion propagator in the presence of the pseudovacuum, but it is more convenient to refer to these as ``leading order'' diagrams, and to count the number of (foreground) loop corrections to these leading order diagrams, e.g.~1-loop corrections to the leading order diagram, etc. Henceforth such corrections will be termed simply ``1-loop corrections''.

-\Fref{fig:basicmass} is constructed by generating a pair of interaction vertices between the lepton and both the $\SU{9}$-valued gauge boson field (representation $\mbf{80}$) and the dilaton gradient field (trivial representation, $\mbf{1}$).
-These representations are then factorised according to

-where each instance of $\bm{1}$ represents the appropriate trivial representation.
-Finally, each $\SU{3}$-valued boson field is expanded in terms of its components, and terms are discarded where the mean magnitude-squared of the QL component of the boson field vanishes by gauge.
-The resulting interactions may each involve any of the three preons making up the lepton.
-As per \Erefr{eq:AQL}{eq:cQL} and~\eref{eq:DQL}, the bosons may be \begin{itemize} \item the photon, associated with the 1-dimensional representation of $\SU{3}_C$ whose generator is
+\Fref{fig:basicmass} yields a nonvanishing pseudovacuum contribution to fermion mass only when these boson fields are both the photon field or both gluons, as per \Erefr{eq:AQL}{eq:cQL}, and the resulting interactions may each involve any of the three preons making up the lepton.
+There are also similar diagrams involving scalar boson loops.
+By \PEref{I}{eq:window}, for the mass contribution to be nonvanishing, the separation of the two boson source/sinks is at most of order $\mc{L}_0$.

-\item gluons, associated with the 8-dimensional representation $\bm\{\lambda_i|i\in\{1,\ldots,8\}\bm\}$ of $\SU{3}_C$ generated by the rescaled Gell-Mann matrices \eref{eq:Cbasis}, or \item the vector dilaton, also associated with $\lambda_9$. \end{itemize} By \Eref{eq:xynorm}, the separation of the two boson source/sinks is of order $\mc{L}_\QL$.

-To evaluate the contribution of the QL fields to lepton mass, it is helpful to separate the consequences of these boson interactions into two parts.
-First, there is the action of the representation matrices of $\SU{3}_C$ on the preon fields, and second, there is the numerical mass term arising from the mean square value of the QL boson field.
-As noted in the introduction, the family of gluons will be taken to include the vector dilaton gradient, giving a combined symmetry group
+To evaluate the contribution of the pseudovacuum fields to lepton mass, it is helpful to separate the consequences of these boson interactions into two parts as previously discussed in \sref{sec:fermionmasses} and demonstrated in \srefr{sec:Asector}{sec:Csector}.
+First, there is the action of the representation matrices of $\SU{3}_C$ on the preon fields, and second, there is the numerical mass term arising from the mean square value of the pseudovacuum boson field.